joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### Routing

-Adopting a client server architecture means there must a protocol between the client and the server.
-This protocol must satisfy how state is transferred to the client and how the client can communicate state transitions to the server.
+Adopting a client server architecture means there must some established protocol between the client and the server.
+This protocol must be able to describe state transfer (reads) and state transitions (mutations).

-One of the most successful and popular concrete design patterns to emerge is REST due to its extreme simplicity - the unit of composition is a URL.
+Typical web applications already follow this pattern in the form of REST.
+However the unit of composition is incredibly inexpressive - a URL.
+Relay and Falcor have already demonstrated the benefits of moving to a richer expression of client demands.

-Om Next however departs from tradition and embraces a simple data representation rather than a string.
-This simple data representation eliminates the problematic tradeoffs present in string based routing while delivering the benefits found in systems like Relay and Falcor.
+Om Next also departs from tradition and embraces a simple data representation of client.
+This simple data representation eliminates the problematic tradeoffs present in string based routing.
+The data representation is a variant on s-expressions - EDN.

-In Om Next we call this process "parsing" rather than routing.
-The reason will become apparent as the tutorial progresses.
+Because of these important difference, in Om Next we call this process "parsing" rather than routing.
+The rationale for this departure will become more and more self-evident as the tutorial progresses.

 ## Parsing & Query Expressions

 We will first study parsing in isolation.

-Parsing involves handing two kinds of operations - reads and mutations.
-Reads should return the requested application state, mtuations should transition the application state to some new desired state.
+Parsing involves handing two kinds of expressions - reads and mutations.
+Reads should return the requested application state, mutations should transition the application state to some new desired state and describe what changed.

-A parser is created from two functions that provides semantics for reading and mutation.
+A parser is created from two functions that provides semantics for reads and mutations.

 ```clj
 (def my-parser (om.next/parser {:read read-fn :mutate mutate-fn}))
 ```

-A parser takes a **query expression** and evaluates it using your read and mutate implementations.
+A parser takes a **query expression** and evaluates it using the provided read and mutate implementations.

-Inspired by [Datomic Pull Syntax](http://docs.datomic.com/pull.html), an Om Next *query expression* is a vector that enumerates desires state reads and state mutations.
+Inspired by [Datomic Pull Syntax](http://docs.datomic.com/pull.html), an Om Next *query expression* is a vector that enumerates the desired state reads and state mutations.

-For example to get a todo list might look something like the
+For example to getting a todo list might look something like the
 following:

 ```clj
 [{:todos/list [:todo/created :todo/title]}]
 ```

-To update a todo list item might look something like the following:
+Updating a todo list item might look something like the following:

 ```clj
 [(todo/update {:todo/title "Get Orange Juice"})]
 ```

-This might sound a bit abstract so let's just create a simple read function and a parser and see how it works in practice.
+We will interactively parse some query expressions at the REPL to build our intuition of this fundamental Om Next concept.

 ### A Read Function